Fourier-Mukai and autoduality for compactified Jacobians. I: Fine Compactified Jacobians

 \subsection{Fine compactified Jacobians}

-The functor $\bJbar_X$ is not of finite type nor separated over $k$ (and similarly for $\bJ_X$) if $X$ is not irreducible.
-However, it can be covered by open subsets that are proper (and even projective) over $k$: the fine compactified Jacobians of $X$.
-The fine compactified Jacobians depend on the choice of a polarization, whose definition is as follows (using the notations of \cite{MV}).
+For an integer $\chi \in\mathbb Z$, the scheme $\bJbar_X^{\chi}$ is not of finite type nor separated over $k$ (and similarly for $\bJ_X^{\chi}$) if $X$ is not irreducible.
+However, they can be covered by open subsets that are proper (and even projective) over $k$: the fine compactified Jacobians of $X$.
+Fine compactified Jacobians depend on the choice of a polarization, whose definition is as follows.

 \begin{defi} A \emph{polarization} on a connected curve $X$ is a tuple of rational numbers $\un q=\{\un q_{C_i}\}$, one for each irreducible component $C_i$ of $X$, such that $|\un q|:=\sum_i \un q_{C_i}\in \Z$.
 We call $|\un q|$ the total degree of $\un q$.